 - Budgeting.
 One of the first things you can do to take control of your money is to start using a budget.
 Budgeting requires you to make a plan for the money coming in and going out of your household each month.
 If you need help figuring out where to begin, read this step-by-step article – What Is A Good Way To Get Started With Budgeting?

 - Breaking the Cycle.
 It’s difficult to think about managing your money better when there never seems to be enough for your bills each month.
 So, if you are stuck in the paycheck to paycheck cycle check out this article, How Do I Start Saving Money Living Paycheck To Paycheck?

 - Save on Expenses.
 It may take some time and energy to find ways to cut back on your monthly expenses.
 But when you think about it in terms of an hourly wage for your effort, it may surprise you at how much you can make!
-Check out this article for some practical ideas – What Simple And Useful Ways Can I Save On Monthly Expenses?
+Check out this article for some practical ideas – In What Ways Can You Cut Monthly Expenses And Reduce Spending?